MAKE

 Bigger crochet hook + thicker yarn = looser, chunkier scarf that’s quicker to make.

-Try a J (6mm), K (6.5mm), L (8mm), or M (9mm) crochet hook with bulky yarn.*
+Try a J (6mm), K (6.5mm), L (8mm), or M (9mm) crochet hook with bulky or super bulky yarn.*

 Step one: A single slip knot